mr4tt/zotbot/README.md

 - [Donkey Kong cheating case rocked by photos of illicit joystick modification](https://arstechnica.com/gaming/2023/02/did-billy-mitchell-use-this-illicit-joystick-to-set-a-donkey-kong-high-score/) - Tall, red-topped stick could prove crucial in Mitchell's defamation suit.

 # wikipedia
+- [Ana Montes](https://en.wikipedia.org/w/index.php?title=Ana_Montes&oldid=1312818610) - Ana Belén Montes (born February 28, 1957) is an American former senior analyst at the United States Defense Intelligence Agency who spied on behalf of the Cuban government for 17 years.
+Montes was arrested on September 21, 2001, and she subsequently was charged with conspiracy to commit espionage for the government of Cuba.
+Montes pleaded guilty to ...

 - [Scaly-foot gastropod](https://en.wikipedia.org/w/index.php?title=Scaly-foot_gastropod&oldid=1309348061) - Chrysomallon squamiferum, commonly known as the scaly-foot gastropod, scaly-foot snail, sea pangolin, or volcano snail, is a species of deep-sea hydrothermal-vent snail, a marine gastropod mollusc in the family Peltospiridae.
 This vent-endemic gastropod is known only from deep-sea hydrothermal vents in the Indian Ocean, where it has been found at de...

 - [Capitol Hill Occupied Protest](https://en.wikipedia.org/w/index.php?title=Capitol_Hill_Occupied_Protest&oldid=1310349020) - The Capitol Hill Occupied Protest (CHOP), also known as the Capitol Hill Organized Protest, originally known as Free Capitol Hill, and later known as the Capitol Hill Autonomous Zone (CHAZ), was an occupation protest and self-declared autonomous zone in the Capitol Hill neighborhood of Seattle, Washington.
 The zone, originally covering two intersect...